automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 Perform the following to revoke WRITE permission for all AWS users:
 1. Sign in to the AWS Management Console
 2. Open the S3 Service - https://console.aws.amazon.com/s3/
-3. From the list of S3 buckets, select S3 bucket you want to change
+3. From the list of S3 buckets, select the S3 bucket you want to change
 4. Navigate to the permissions tab
 5. Select Access Control List from the permissions tab
 6. Under Public access, Select the Group ‘Any AWS user’ by clicking the circular button in front